Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 pas.ps1
 ```

-The attacker used legitimate software names to disguise malicious activity.
+The downloaded files used legitimate software names to disguise malicious activity.

 Attack chain: